 What are employee training programs, and how to create one?

 Traditionally, training is the process of enlarging the knowledge base and skills of a workforce to facilitate them to perform their jobs more effectively.
-Therefore, training inof any form helps individuals to acquire advanced job-related skills and knowledge.
+Therefore, training in any form helps individuals to acquire advanced job-related skills and knowledge.

-That being said, training programs are a series of educational processes that focus on the sharpening of existing skills, concepts and changing attitudes to enhance the performance of employees.
+That being said, training programs are a series of educational processes that focus on sharpening existing skills, concepts and changing attitudes to enhance the performance of employees.
 So, while employee performance depends on multiple factors like job satisfaction, knowledge and management, there is still a strong relationship between training and employee performance.

 Employee training programs enable organisations and employees to attain different goals, like: